Nestlé India currently exports Maggi noodles to Nestlé in Canada, UK, Singapore and Kenya and to third parties in the US, Australia and New Zealand.

 2 July 2015 – On June 5, 2015, the Canadian Food Inspection Agency (CFIA) issued a Consumer Advisory regarding the actions taken in response to the incident in India involving Maggi brand noodles, including Nestlé's removal of products from the Indian marketplace.

-The CFIA's food safety investigation did not find any health risk associated with the consumption of Maggi brand noodle products sold in Canada.
+The CFIA's food safety investigation did not find any health risks associated with the consumption of Maggi brand noodle products sold in Canada.

 The CFIA takes food safety concerns very seriously.
 We are continuing to monitor the situation in India and are working with our international regulatory partners.
 The CFIA will advise the Canadian public should any food safety risk be identified.